AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 Code reviews can incite endless debates between developers.
 Using emojis to encode the severity of the feedback can help avoid this problem.

-As a reviewer, you can give suggestions without feeling as if you are being harsh.
-As the person whose code is being reviewed, you can concentrate on the feedback that matters.
+As a reviewer, we can give suggestions without feeling as if we are being harsh.
+As the person whose code is being reviewed, we can concentrate on the feedback that matters.

 If you plan to use this approach, make sure to add your personality to it.
 Remember, there is no such thing as the only way.